-Sunday Pasta™: Penne con le Fave (Fava Beans)
+Sunday Pasta®: Penne con le Fave (Fava Beans)

 Absolutely Favulous!
 Favtastic!
 This is no Favrication.
 The kids loved it, Favmously.
 But before you commit to this springtime Favarite, a couple words of caution.
-First, to get a kid to eat fava beans, you might need to combine them with the 3 P’s: penne, pancetta, and pecorino.
-The 3 P’s are always guaranteed to work with kids of all ages, but I think they’re especially helpful with favas.
-(Of course, you can always veg out and skip the pancetta, but I cannot guarantee the outcome…)
+First, to get a kid to eat fava beans, you might need to combine them with the 3 P’s: penne, pancetta, and Pecorino.
+(The 3 P’s are guaranteed to work with kids of all ages, but I think they’re especially necessary with fava.)

 Second, you must know that this dish is classic cucina rustica, or put another way, peasant food.
 That may be because it takes the patience of a saint (or someone with no money and nothing to do) to shell fresh fava beans.
 It’s a double shelling process: first the pod, and then the skin on the bean, and it takes a pound of favas to yield a cup.
 But they’re in season and delicious (if you can find them), so pour yourself a little verdicchio and embrace your inner peasant.
 It’s well worth it.

 Check out our wine pairings for this recipe.